6 Best Wheeled Coolers of 2023 and 3 to Avoid

 Bonus points if a cooler is certified as bear-resistant by the International Grizzly Bear Committee (IGBC).
 This means the company invested extra effort and money into product development and had the cooler tossed in a pen of real live hungry grizzly bears who attempt to break into the cooler to eat what’s inside.

-Stack of coolers on the left that are not igbc bear certified and stack of coolers on right that are bear approved
+Stack of coolers on the left that are NOT IGBC bear certified and stack of coolers on right that are bear approved

 Not all companies go through the trouble and cost required to have their coolers bear tested.